cloakware-ctf/rhme3-writeups/auto_psy/notes.md

 			- Harvard, there's no SPM anywhere...
 			- but why have the test if it's impossible?
 			-

+	- ISRs?
+		- I think they might be doubled... nope
+			- we have TCC0_INT_BASE -- timer/counter on port C
+				- there's a TC pair for each port,
+			- we have PORTE_INT0, and PORTE_INT1
+				-> these interrupts driven by CAN1_INT/CAN2_INT

 ### PIDs
 	3e tester present: requres subf=0; does nothing; doesn't reply if subf&0x80